StackVista/stackstate-docs/use/metrics-and-events/set-telemetry-stream-priority.md

 ### 2. Choose the telemetry streams to prioritize

 Components can have multiple Telemetry streams.
 They are presented in a column, so not all of them are visible at first.
 Let's say that instead of `BytesReceivedRate`, you want to see `PacketsReceivedRate` right after the `basic_health` stream.
-Click on the triple dots menu in the top-right corner of the `basic_health` stream and choose **Edit**:
+Click the **...** menu in the top-right corner of the `basic_health` stream and choose **Edit**:

 ![Edit telemetry stream](../../.gitbook/assets/v46_telstream_edit.png)